Skip to content

 JDMarketFacebook saved-search notifications

-Check cadenceEvery minute on fast watches (Pro: 2 of 10; Premium: all 10); Basic checks every 5–10 minutesNot published — delivery is batched and throttled
+Check cadenceInstant on fast watches — the moment a listing goes live (Pro: 2 of 10; Premium: all 10); Basic within minutesNot published — delivery is batched and throttled

 ReliabilityChecks run on a fixed schedule; every alert is kept in a durable sent-alerts inboxOften delayed or never arrives (observed June 2026)